 The Frug will consume anywhere between 1 and 1 ½ cups of food every day, dependent on his energy levels.
-If he does suffer with sensitive skin then you might want to consider feeding him a grain-free food, as many dog owners and Veterinarians comment that this is the best diet for those canines who suffer with sensitive skin, but be sure to consult with your Veterinarian for tailored dietary advice.
+If he does suffer with sensitive skin then you might want to consider feeding him a grain-free food that’s made specifically for Pugs or small dogs.
+Many dog owners and Veterinarians comment that this is the best diet for those canines who suffer with sensitive skin, but be sure to consult with your Veterinarian for tailored dietary advice.

 Be sure to keep all foods and treats out of paws reach because both of his parents are known to be scavengers, so the Frug is usually double the trouble when it comes to getting the munchies.

 The Frug is a relatively easy pooch to look after when it comes to his grooming routine, and a brush once or twice a week will be enough to keep his coat looking and feeling healthy.
 Because his coat is easy to care for, you’ll find that you will only need to bathe him once every 2 or 3 months too.